gabhijit/xdp-tutorial-rs/README.md

 Just to make sure that we have everything set up properly, we will start with a basic 'hello-xdp' program and then actually start with the parts of the tutorial.

-## `xdp-tut` helper

-Current repository provides a helper utility called `xdp-tut`.
-This utility can be used to generate scaffolding for different tutorial chapters.
-This is very similar to `cargo generate`, just tailored for the specific needs of XDP tutorial.
+We are making use of a utility called as `cargo-scaffold` to generate basic scaffolding code for different parts of the tutorial.